DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 * concept that most computers, devices, networks, systems, and even cloud-based services are not built by a single entity
 * manufacturers generally do final assembly rather than manufacture the individual components
 * even the commodity vendors likely have not mined the material to manufacture their components
-* long and complex logistics process of how a product is manufactured from raw material into a final product and distributed.
+* long and complex logistics process of how a product is manufactured from raw material into a final product and distributed.M

 ### [Supply Chain Risk Management (SCRM)](https://en.wikipedia.org/wiki/Supply_chain_risk_management)